CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 I have great admiration for CISA and their pragmatic initiatives like [CISA KEV](https://riskbasedprioritization.github.io/cisa_kev/cisa_kev/) and [SSVC](https://riskbasedprioritization.github.io/ssvc/SSVC/) and have [spoken about them](https://riskbasedprioritization.github.io/talks/talks/) and applied them in production.

 !!!
 Tip
-    One of the many benefits of this Vulnrichment project is that feedback can be provided as GitHub issues and the team is responsive.
+    One of the many benefits of this Vulnrichment project is that feedback can be provided as GitHub issues and **the team is VERY responsive** ✅ :clap: 🙌

-    * The 'Bug' label was assigned same day to the 3 issues I submitted: https://github.com/cisagov/vulnrichment/issues/created_by/Crashedmind
+    * The 'Bug' label was assigned same day to the 3 issues I submitted same day: https://github.com/cisagov/vulnrichment/issues?q=is%3Aissue+author%3ACrashedmind+is%3Aclosed.
+    * The changes were accepted and applied next working day and a comment was added to the ticket which was then closed.

     My overall goal here was to

     * Show that LLMs could augment human analysts where vulnerability enrichment today is largely done manually.
     * Show how to use them for this purpose.
     * Get people to use LLMs to improve the quality of the CVE data in general, and in this specific example case, the CWE data.
-    * Maximize the quality and value of the CISA ADP data and enrichment.
+    * Maximize the value of the CISA ADP data and enrichment by improving CWE-assignment quality.

 ## Get CVEs Enriched by CISA ADP